NFeodonit-Toolset/AndroidLogcatStdouts_old/README.md

-# AndroidLogcatStdouts
-The repository is only for code distributing and issue tracking.
+Library for the redirection a stdouts from the native code to the Adroid's logcat.